-Students are notified by email when their awards are processed, so that they can view their award letter on WebAdvisor.
-This occurs shortly after the aid is awarded.
-In most cases, the financial aid awards are based on the assumption that the student will be enrolled on a full-time basis (12 or more credit hours).
-Financial aid awards may be reduced or eliminated for students enrolled in less than 12 credit hours.
 Receipt of Your Financial Aid Financial aid is disbursed to the student each term through the student identification card, TechOne.
 When the student receives the TechOne card, he or she must select their preference of having the funds transferred to their existing personal bank account, or to the OneAccount.
 Click here to obtain activation information.
-An academic year at TSTC is defined as 36 credit hours, three semesters, and 45 weeks.
+An academic year at TSTC is defined as 36 credit hours, three semesters or 45 weeks.
 Each student’s annual award will be divided into disbursements for each semester of attendance.
 No aid will be awarded for period of non-enrollment.
-You can obtain disbursement date information by referring to Important Dates and Information on the web
+You can obtain disbursement date information by referring to Important Dates and Information on the web.

 What is Satisfactory Academic Progress?
 All students participating in financial aid programs must meet satisfactory academic progress requirements in order to continue receiving financial aid.
 A student must maintain at least a 2.0 grade point average for each term, as well as a cumulative 2.0 GPA for all courses attended including developmental studies.
 Additionally a student must complete at least 67 percent of all courses attempted.
 For more information, please refer to the Financial Aid Standards of Academic Progress.